xaionaro/reform/README.md

 * `object.Update()` — updates object properties using it's primary key
 * `object.Save()` — saves new object if primary key is zeroed or updates object properties using it's primary key if it's not zeroed

+Also you can add a magic comment `//reformOptions:imitateGorm` to act more like [gorm](https://github.com/jinzhu/gorm): automatically generate column names and use tag "gorm" instead of "reform".

 ## Quick start

 `1`.
 Create a model